Frequently Asked Questions

-A. Use the resources in the Career Services Center to research your career field.
+A. Use the resources in Career Exploration and Development to research your career field.
 You may wish to visit their website or their office in person.
 You may also find it useful to discuss your plans with your academic adviser, a career services adviser, a favorite professor, or a fellow student.

 Q. I need to find a job while I am a student.
 Where should I start looking?

 A. On this website you can link to national databases for available jobs.
-On the Career Services Center website you can link to campus jobs for students.
+On the Career Exploration and Development website you can link to campus jobs for students.
 On the Kent State University homepage you can link to jobs available on campus.
 Additionally, many students find local newspapers and the Kent Stater to be helpful.